 Known for her extensive litigation background, Gail Mautner leads the firm’s Fiduciary Litigation Team, representing fiduciaries, beneficiaries and family members in disputed trust, probate and guardianship matters.
 READ MORE

-Gail’s work has earned her several distinguished accolades — she is an elected Fellow of the American College of Trust and Estate Counsel and lauded in Chambers High Net Worth.
-One Chambers source states, "She has won some of the biggest estate cases and is really excellent.
+Gail’s work has earned her several distinguished accolades — she is an elected Fellow of the American College of Trust and Estate Counsel and lauded in Chambers High Net Worth Band One for her private wealth dispute practice.
+A sources notes that she "is one of the go-to people in Seattle for fiduciary litigation."
+Another Chambers source states, "She has won some of the biggest estate cases and is really excellent.
 Her words carry the weight of her expertise and wisdom.”
 A fellow Washington state attorney praises her as "one of the toughest trust and estate litigators in Seattle," calling her a "formidable lawyer."
 Another peer reports, “Often litigators are tough in court and she does that side of things well, but she is also collaborative and you can brainstorm with her."

 Gail is a member of the Estate Planning Council of Seattle and a frequent speaker on topics arising under Washington’s Trust and Estate Dispute Resolution Act.
 Gail has been named as a “Top 50 Women Washington Super Lawyer” (2007, 2011-2017, 2019, 2020), "Top 100 Washington Super Lawyer" (2020) and a “Washington Super Lawyer” by Super Lawyers® magazine and as a "Top 250 Women in Litigation" and a “Local Litigation Star” by Benchmark Litigation.